Chapter

 The Israelites, though, have insisted that they still want a human king (1 Samuel 8:19).
 Now they give three reasons they want a king.
 First, they admit their desire to be like all other nations.
 The people seem to believe having a king will give them greater status and belonging in the larger world.

 Second, they want a king to judge them as a nation.
 This might mean bringing greater unity to the scattered tribes and regions of Israel.
-A single king would resolving disputes within and between factions.
+A single king would resolve disputes within and between factions.
 Finally, the people want a king to go before them and lead them in battle during times of conflict and war.
 With a king in place, the people will know where to turn when trouble comes and who is expected to carry the burden of making war and making peace.

 Their arguments are compelling.
 These are, in fact, three of the most important duties of a king.
 He becomes the figurehead of the nation, the resolver of disputes, and the leader in battle.
 God's intent for human government falls exactly along those lines (Romans 13:1–7).
 Samuel's complaint is that the Lord had successfully filled these responsibilities for Israel when Israel was living in faithfulness to God.
 The people were not seeking to form a new government according to God's plan—they were seeking to govern as the world around them did.
 Still, the Lord would allow for His people to have their king.